shwetaruparel/3dPerception/README.md

 Use the ExtractIndices Filter to create new point clouds containing the table and objects separately.

-### The results after all the steps are as follows:
+### The results after all the steps are as follows using the file Ransac.py in Exercise-1 folder in https://github.com/udacity/RoboND-Perception-Exercises

+Run - python Ransac.py and the following files are created.

 Voxel Grid Filter
 ![Voxel Grid Filtered][image_1]